-After a stellar career at Oregon that saw him toss 95 touchdown passes, Herbert was the sixth overall pick and third quarterback taken in the NFL Draft.
+After a stellar career at Oregon that saw him toss 95 touchdown passes, Herbert was the sixth overall pick and third quarterback selected.
 Looking for their future after moving on from long-time veteran Phillip Rivers, the Los Angeles Chargers took Herbert after the Bengals had already snared top pick Joe Burrow of LSU and the Dolphins landed Alabama’s Tua Tagovailoa.

 Herbert rookie cards weren’t the first choice of collectors and prospectors early in his rookie season.
 Like the draft, he sat behind Burrow and Tagovailoa in terms of interest and even lagged behind a few of the other offensive stars early on.
 That could change quickly if Herbert can continue to pile up big numbers.